mfedoten/dotfiles/README.md

 First one is files backup.
 And second is that this script copies files recursively, instead of just linking the whole folder and overwriting its contents.
 I decided to do so because I prefer to have some "local" configuration, specific to each machine (e.g. `PATH` might be different).
 To do so I keep them locally on each machine, append `_local` to the names and add this suffix to `.gitignore`, that way they are still linked, but not overwritten.
 Ok, I understand that it's not the best way to do version control and that there are more [sophisticated ways](http://www.anishathalye.com/2014/08/03/managing-your-dotfiles/#local-customization).
 Maybe later I'll fix this, one day, I guess..
 Another fix I want to do is to think of the way how to create backup directories at the moment of backup.
 For now it creates `backups` directory with all subfolders in the very beginning.
 It's done so that structure of `~` would be preserved and dotfiles wouldn't just be scattered over `backups` dir.

+Before linking files from you repository the scripts first checks dotfiles in your home `~/` directory for broken links and deletes them.

 To link all dotfiles in your repository just type in:
 ```
 ./install.sh